khaledsamirr/Servy/README.md

     <br>
 </p> -->

-Servy is a server platfrom
+Servy is a server platform